lvis-dataset/lvis-api/README.md

 <img src="images/examples.png"/>

-## LVIS v0.5
+## LVIS v1.0

-LVIS v0.5 marks the halfway point in data collection.
-For this release, we have annotated an additional 82k images (57k train, 20k test, 5k val).
-Release v0.5 is publicly available at [LVIS website](http://www.lvisdataset.org) and will be used in the first LVIS Challenge to be held in conjunction with the COCO Workshop at ICCV 2019.
+For this release, we have annotated 159,623 images (100k train, 20k val, 20k test-dev, 20k test-challenge).
+Release v1.0 is publicly available at [LVIS website](http://www.lvisdataset.org) and will be used in the second LVIS Challenge to be held at Joint COCO and LVIS Workshop at ECCV 2020.

 ## Setup
 You can setup a virtual environment and then install `lvisapi` using pip: